PhotoNecf/PhotoNecf/README.md

 We provide the codes of zero-knowledge proof scheme in `cyptographc_schemes` folder with its own README description.

 ## Cite Our Paper
-If the code is helpful for your work, please cite our paper
+If the codes are helpful for your work, please cite our paper
 ```
 @inproceedings{qian2023web,
   title={Web Photo Source Identification based on Neural Enhanced Camera Fingerprint},
-  author={Qian, Feng and He, Sifeng and Huang, Honghaoo and others},
+  author={Qian, Feng and He, Sifeng and Huang, Honghao and others},
   booktitle={Proceedings of the ACM Web Conference 2023},
   year={2023}
 }